Liouville first-passage percolation: subsequential scaling limits at high temperature: Introduction

-We briefly review the history of the RSW method, an important technique in planar statistical physics, initiated in \cite{Russo78,SW78,Russo81} in order to prove a positive crossing probability through a rectangle in critical Bernoulli percolation.
-Recently, an RSW theory has been developed for FK percolation; see e.g. \cite{DHN11,BDC12,DST15}.
-In \cite{tassion}, an RSW theory was developed for Voronoi percolation.
-In fact, the beautiful method in \cite{tassion} is widely applicable to percolation problems satisfying the FKG inequality, mild symmetry assumptions, and weak correlation between well-separated regions.
-For example, in \cite{DRT16}, this method was used to give a simpler proof of the result of \cite{BDC12}, and in \cite{DMT}, the authors proved an RSW theorem for the crossing probability of level sets of planar Gaussian free field.
+We briefly review the history of the RSW method, an important technique in planar statistical physics, which was initiated in~\cite{Russo78,SW78,Russo81} in order to prove a positive hard crossing probability through a rectangle in critical Bernoulli percolation.
+Recently, an RSW theory has been developed for FK percolation; see e.g.~\cite{DHN11,BDC12,DST15}.
+Most relevant to the present paper, an RSW theory was developed in~\cite{tassion} for Voronoi percolation.
+In fact, the beautiful method in~\cite{tassion} is widely applicable to percolation problems satisfying the FKG inequality, mild symmetry assumptions, and weak correlation between well-separated regions.
+For example, in~\cite{DRT16}, this method was used to give a simpler proof of the result of~\cite{BDC12}, and in~\cite{DMT}, the authors proved an RSW theorem for the crossing probability of level sets of planar Gaussian free field.
+The Liouville FPP model has analogous symmetry and correlation properties, indicating that the methods in~\cite{tassion} can apply in this setting as well.
+Indeed, the geometric framework of our RSW proof is \emph{hugely} inspired by~\cite{tassion}.
+Shortly after we posted this article, in \cite{ATT17} the authors developed a method of comparing easy and hard crossing probabilities in the study of the Poisson Boolean percolation model, although their method does not seem to apply to the geodesic of our FPP metric.